If you or someone you know is in crisis, contact COPLINE, a 24-hour CONFIDENTIAL Support Line at 800-267-5463

 • Meditation is deeply tied to a bigger-picture concept called mindfulness, and resources like Mindfulness for Warriors can help you bring calm and clarity into all kinds of first responder situations, taking meditation out of the quiet room and into your daily work.

 Remember, the goal of meditation doesn’t have to be something big picture or vague like “enlightenment” or “inner peace.”
-It’s been shown to boost things that first responders need, from mental clarity and focus to feelings of being calm and alert.
-If one strategy for meditation doesn’t work for you, try a different one, and remember that even seconds or minutes of quiet while clearing your mind can have a big impact on your state of mind.
+It’s been shown to boost things that first responders need, from mental clarity and focus to feeling calm, alert, and present.
+If one strategy for meditation doesn’t work for you, try a different one, and remember that even seconds or minutes of quiet focus can have a big impact on your state of mind.

 National Sponsors